pierrenoel/POO-Briefing/01.Introduction/readme.md

 - update the gallery
 - ...

-But we know the existence of an object but most of them are very different, we know that two people does not have the same email or password.
+But we know the existence of an object but most of them are very different, we know that two people do not have the same email or password.
 How can we differentiate them?

 We need to create a class.